 Great Mother’s Day gift for kids to make

 Right away, I knew that this would be a great craft for my daycare kids to make for Mother’s Day.

 I’m actually going to make one for my own mom because she watered my plants for me while we were away last week, and she thought my little wine bottle “watering can” was brilliant.
-She said she uses her kettle for watering, and has to carry a tea towel with her as she waters to wipe up the spills as she goes.
+She said she uses her kettle for watering, and she carries a tea towel with her as she waters to wipe up the spills as she goes.
 She thought the wine bottle worked wonderfully, and she loved how pretty it looked.

 Make one for each floor of your home

-I’m also going to paint a couple more wine bottles for myself, so I can keep one upstairs for the plants in our bedrooms, and one in the rec. room for our downstairs plants.
+I’m also going to paint a couple more for myself, so I can keep one upstairs for the plants in our bedrooms, and one in the rec. room for our downstairs plants.